KnowThePepper

 History & Origin of Sugar Rush Peach

 C. baccatum peppers have deep roots in South American pepper traditions, particularly Peru and Bolivia, where the species has been cultivated for thousands of years.
-Doyle drew on that genetic heritage to produce a modern variety with old-world flavor complexity.
-Unlike many American pepper breeding projects that chase Scoville records, the Sugar Rush line prioritized the eating experience — a philosophy more aligned with the regional pepper traditions of the British Isles where novelty varieties gained traction through flavor, not just heat.
+Fowler drew on that genetic heritage indirectly through aji-type baccatum lines to produce a modern variety with old-world flavor complexity.
+Unlike many British pepper breeding projects that chase Scoville records, the Sugar Rush line prioritized the eating experience - a philosophy more aligned with the regional pepper traditions of the British Isles where novelty varieties gained traction through flavor, not just heat.

 The variety gained rapid popularity among specialty growers and hot sauce makers by 2015.